 A study abroad fling turns a little funky

 After a particularly drunken night out after watching a soccer (or fútbol) match with my host dad and friend, I woke up next morning, hungover, with my friend and my host father sitting at the edge of my bed.
 I scuttled up against the wall behind me and covered my body with my comforter.

 “We have something we need to talk to you about,” she said.

 “What’s going on?”
 I asked.

-“You’ve been what?!”
+“You’ve what?!”
 I clutched at the comforter.
 My friend avoided my eye-contact.
 My host father tried to project control.

 “I just tested positive for clamidia.”

 “Chlamydia,” my friend translated.